Dental School Student Loan RefinancingSeptember 23, 2019

 Consider How Long it Will Take to Make Back Your Investment

-This table from Student Loan Hero shows that with a typical entry-level dentist salary of $119,000 and a five percent yearly increase in earnings, it would take about eight years for a dentist’s earning potential to offset the cost of dental school:
+This table from Student Loan Hero shows that with a typical entry-level dentist salary of $119,000 and a five percent yearly increase in earnings, it would take approximately eight years for a dentist’s earning potential to offset the cost of dental school:

 The bright side?
 That dental school investment is generating an extra $25,000 in income by the 5-year mark, and that differential will likely continue to increase.